MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/privileges-required-customization.md

 <a name="BKMK_SysAdminAndSysCustomizer"></a>
 ## System Administrator and System Customizer security roles
  Anyone who customizes will have the System Administrator or System Customizer security role associated with their account.
-These security roles give you the permissions you need to customize the app.
+These security roles give you the permissions you need to customize in Dataverse.

 |System Administrator|System Customizer|
 |--------------------------|-----------------------|